Valfride/lpr-rsr-ext/README.md

   keywords = {License plate recognition, Super-resolution, Attention modules, Sub-pixel convolution layers}
 }
 ```

+You may also be interested in the conference version of this paper:
+* V. Nascimento, R. Laroca, J. A. Lambert, W. R. Schwartz, D. Menotti, “Combining Attention Module and Pixel Shuffle for License Plate Super-resolution,” in *Conference on Graphics, Patterns and Images (SIBGRAPI)*, pp. 228-233, Oct.
+2022. [[IEEE Xplore]](https://doi.org/10.1109/SIBGRAPI55357.2022.9991753) [[arXiv]](https://arxiv.org/abs/2210.16836)

 Additionally, consider showing your support by starring (:star:) this repository.